Yuliya Veysberg: Life and career

 Yuliya Veysberg was born in Orenburg, Russian Empire.
 She studied at the Women's University, and in 1912 graduated from St. Petersburg Conservatory where she studied composition under Nikolai Rimsky-Korsakov.
 From 1912 to 1914 she continued her studies in Berlin with Engelbert Humperdinck and Max Reger.

-She married Andrey Rimsky-Korsakov, musicologist and son of Nikolai Rimsky-Korsakov, and from 1915 to 1917 served on the editorial board of the first Russian music magazine, Muzïkal'nïy sovremennik, which he founded.
-She died in World War II during the Siege of Leningrad conducted by Nazi German troops.
+She returned to St. Petersburg and subsequently married Andrey Rimsky-Korsakov, musicologist and son of Rimsky-Korsakov, and from 1915 to 1917 served on the editorial board of, and contributed reviews to, the first Russian music magazine, Muzïkal'nïy sovremennik, which the couple founded.
+She and her son, Vsevolod Rimsky-Korsakov, died in World War II during the Siege of Leningrad conducted by Nazi German troops.

 Works

 Veysberg's compositions included vocal works, a symphony, a scherzo, and a fantasia.
 Selected works include: